| Call 2014

 Outside court, Jonathan has experience in advising on a range of matters arising before and during litigation, including the following:

-- Making and defending challenges to wills on grounds including forgery, undue influence, lack of capacity and want of knowledge and approval.
+- Making and defending challenges to wills on grounds including revocation by destruction, forgery, undue influence, lack of capacity and want of knowledge and approval.